 “Looking back at my whole intellectual trajectory,” he reflects — his early interest in the Western intellectual tradition, which begat a zeal for philosophy, theology, and the Catholic Church, culminating in a discipleship to St. Thomas Aquinas — “I see what a good fit the College is for me.”

-Dr. Oleson is happy to trade the lecturing he did at the seminary for the Socratic method employed in the College’s classrooms.
+Dr. Oleson is happy to trade the lecturing he did at the seminary for the Discussion Method employed in the College’s classrooms.
 “It is more demanding because when you’re giving a lecture, you control it; but when you’re leading a seminar, it has a life of its own,” he says.
 “You have to constantly be attentive to what the students are articulating.
 You have to keep on top of the conversation and steer it in a profitable way” — kind of like living, fast-paced human chess.
 “It is much more mentally draining,” the tutor smiles, “but it’s also much more stimulating.”

 - “Rortian Irony and the Humility of Right Reason,” Logos: A Journal of Catholic Thought (forthcoming)

 - “Dignitas Personae and the Question of Heterologous Embryo Transfer,” The Linacre Quarterly (May 2009)

 - “Our Last Marriage Taboo,” Touchstone: A Journal of Mere Christianity (Jan-Feb 2009, Vol. 76, No. 3)

 - “Nature, Naturalism, and the Immorality of Contraception,” National Catholic Bioethics Quarterly (Winter 2006, Vol. 6, No. 4)